JeffTM/Markov-Bot-Py/readme.md

 2. MarkovBot.py - Contains the MarkovBot class
 3. Formatter.py - Contains functions for formatting a list of tokens into human readable text

+## Dependencies:
+All dependencies are included in the repo.
+Everything except Sample_GUI.py runs under standard Python 3.7.

 ## General usage:
 In general, the programmer should first tokenize the input text with one of the Tokenizer functions.
 Then the programmer should pass those tokens to the MarkovBot class through build or the constructor.